HibberdLab/hibberdlab.github.com/publications.md

 - [Brown NJ, Parsley K, Hibberd JM.
 2005.
 The future of C<sub>4</sub> research – maize, Flaveria or Cleome?
 Trends in Plant Science 10: 215–221.](http://dx.doi.org/10.1016/j.tplants.2005.03.003)
 - [Revill MJW, Stanley S, Hibberd JM.
 2005.
 Plastid genome structure and loss of photosynthetic ability in the parasitic genus Cuscuta.
 J Exp Bot 56: 2477–2486.](http://dx.doi.org/10.1093/jxb/eri240)

-	\*  Here we report a function of the PPDK protein in C<sub>3</sub> species.
+	\*  Here we report a function for the PPDK protein in C<sub>3</sub> species.
 Not only that, it turns out to be an important one in nitrogen cycling during senescence.
-Despite its clear role in C<sub>4</sub> plants, its role in C<sub>3</sub> species had never been defined.
+Despite its clear role in C<sub>4</sub> plants that was first described in the 1960s, its role in C<sub>3</sub> species had never been defined.

 	\*\*  This is a system that allows chloroplasts from specific cells to be isolated.